nehaa0305/Adobe_India_Hackathon_Team_MnN_Challenge_1a/README.md

 ## 🐳 Docker Setup
 ## 1️⃣ Build the Docker Image
-bash
-Copy
-Edit

 docker build -t pdf-extractor-app .
 This creates an image named pdf-extractor-app with all system and Python dependencies installed.

 ## 2️⃣ Run the Script
 To run process_pdfs.py inside the container:

-bash
-Copy
-Edit
 docker run --rm -v "$(pwd)":/app pdf-extractor-app
-On Windows CMD, use:

-cmd
-Copy
-Edit
-docker run --rm -v "%cd%":/app pdf-extractor-app